jjbailey/sentinal/README.md

 sentinal can ingest and process logs, rotate them on demand or when they reach a given size, and optionally post-process logs after rotation.
 For logfile processing, replace the application's logfile with a FIFO, and set sentinal to read from it.

-For example, this configuration connects the dd program to example.log for log ingestion, and rotates and compresses the log once it reaches 5G in size:
+For example, this configuration connects the dd program to example.log for log ingestion, and rotates and compresses the log when it reaches 5G in size:

     [example]
     command  = /bin/dd bs=64K status=none